SoftwareAG/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 <img src="/images/users-guide/Administration/admin-alarm-mapping.png" alt="Alarm mapping">

-For each alarm mapping, the alarm severity, the alarm type and a new description (optional) is shown.
+For each alarm mapping, the alarm severity, the alarm type and a description (optional) is shown.

 <a name="add-alarm-mapping"></a>
 #### To add alarm mapping